-The event now reflects the New Zealand surfing community as a whole, offering up over 20 divisions ranging from Under 14s through to Over 60s plus standup paddleboard, longboard and kneeboard disciplines.
+The event now reflects the New Zealand surfing community as a whole, offering 32 divisions for males and females ranging from Under 14s through to Over 60s plus standup paddleboard, longboard, bodyboard, kneeboard and Adaptive disciplines.

-The seven-day event is generally held during the middle of January marking the start of the competition season.
+The five day event is generally held during the middle of January marking the start of the competition season.

 The Championships were first held at Mount Maunganui but have been held as far north as Kaitaia and as far south as Dunedin.

 Often gaining significant nationwide exposure, the event has continually brought its champions into the nation’s spotlight.
 Whether that is young up and comers bursting onto the scene or the thirty-year quest to break the five-title tie between Wayne Parkes and Iain Buchanan, a feat achieved by Billy Stairmand in 2017.

 Go it alone, make a roady out of it with your friends or treat it as a family holiday, there are numerous ways to take in the week-long event and have a great week of summer waves and sunshine.

 Who: 32 divisions from Under 14s through to Over 60s, SUP, Longboard, Bodyboard, Kneeboard and Adaptive

 Below is a schedule of events that will take place with surfing being held from 8am – 4pm daily.

 Day 1 (Tuesday 11 Jan) – Open Men, Junior boys divisions

 Day 2 (Wednesday 12 Jan) – Addition of all other divisions